Click on any question below to see answers.

 4. What is the MCHES Exam like?

-The MCHES examination is a paper-and-pencil test administered at 120 test sites nationwide.
+The MCHES examination is a computer-based test administered at hundreds of Prometric test sites nationwide, with some international locations.
 Candidates have three hours to answer 165 multiple-choice (150 scored and 15 pilot tested) questions based upon the Seven Areas of Responsibility of Health Education Specialist and both the entry and advanced-level Sub-competencies.

 5. Is there a study guide for the MCHES Exam?